percona/pmm/docs/install-pmm/install-pmm-server/aws/aws.md

     For more information, see our blog post [How much disk space should I allocate for Percona Monitoring and Management?](https://www.percona.com/blog/2017/05/04/how-much-disk-space-should-i-allocate-for-percona-monitoring-and-management/).

-To install PMM server on AWS:
+To install PMM Server on AWS:
 {.power-number}

 1. Click **Continue to Subscribe**.